Cult classic 'Night Trap' comes to Switch

 If you weren't able to get your hands on one of the 5,000 copies of the campy horror game, Night Trap, for the PS4 last August, fear not!
-Limited Run Games announced on Friday that is will be releasing the cult classic once again, this time for the Nintendo Switch.
+Limited Run Games announced on Friday that it will be releasing the cult classic once again, this time for the Nintendo Switch.

 Never say never!— Limited Run Games (@LimitedRunGames) April 20, 2018